dearshrewdwit/java_intro/README.md

 - An intro to some of Java's data types
 - An intro to loops
 - Fizzbuzz in Java
-- An intro to TDD in Java using Junit
+- An intro to TDD in Java using JUnit
 - _bonus:_ random links to interesting things

 ## What's not in here?